 Corrections to compensate for mental and emotional distractions are largely due to a part of the brain called the anterior cingulate cortex (ACC), which directs “fight or flight” energy to the muscles needed to handle the steering wheel.
 For the ACC perform these corrections, it must get support from the driver’s hand-eye coordination.
 When the hand-eye coordination loop breaks, as it does when a driver has one hand on their phone, the ACC fails to perform corrective actions.

-If you have been hurt in a car accident caused by a distracted driver, contact the knowledgeable car accident attorneys at the Arnold Law Firm.
-We can help you determine your legal options and how to proceed if you are eligible to file claim.
+If you have been hurt in a car accident caused by a distracted driver, contact a knowledgeable Sacramento auto accident attorney at the Arnold Law Firm.
+An injury lawyer from our firm can help you determine your legal options and how to proceed if you are eligible to file claim.